-Henry Bennett Cook was the son of Henry Bennet and Lily (nee Hardern) Cook, and was born near Ashton, Lancashire in 1921.
+Henry Bennett Cook was the son of Henry B and Lily Cook (nee Hardern), and was born near Ashton, Lancashire in 1921.

-At the beginning of the second world war Henry was with the County Courts branch of the Lord Chancellors Department based in Thame.
-He was a keen footballer, and on the books of Arsenal FC as an amateur.
+At the beginning of the second world war Henry was with the County Courts branch of the Lord Chancellor’s Department which had been evacuated from London to be based in Thame.
+He was a keen footballer and on the books of Arsenal FC as an amateur.

 The Thame Remembers Cross was delivered to Lee on Solent Memorial, Gosport, Hampshire on 08th July 2016 by Tim & Sam Green, Jeannette & James Green